 Gryffe Castle in Days of Old

-(Extract from an old newspaper cutting -
+(Extract from an old newspaper cutting - source unknown, believed to be dated around 196Q).

 On the outskirts of Bridge of Weir is the magnificent edifice of Gryffe Castle, one of the most elegant residences in Renfrewshire.
 But although the modern mansion dates only from around 1854, there have been previous abodes of that name on the site since time immemorial.